Wanting more out of life is what I'd like to ramble about this day...

 Anyone can look at how they were treated by adults, especially their parents, and see the habitual beliefs they developed, and the decisions about these beliefs.

 If you are angry, anxious, or depressed, you can look at your past and discover where you learned these emotions.

 We are born spiritual beings made of pure unconditional love, and we do not know negative emotions until they are taught to us through our human experiences.

 The decisions we make about our experiences make us who we are and we can, and do decide by default or desire.
-Default meaning we give into our ways, and desire meaning that we want to be something and we practice ourselves into being it.
+Default means we give into our ways and desire means that we want to be something and we practice ourselves into being it.